What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 The area is remote with limited access.
 Overnight camping is recommended only for experienced individuals.

 You can enter False Cape State Park through North Carolina, however, I couldn’t locate information on parking or directions.
 Also, consider that it would be the most northern area of the Outer Banks and could be quite a drive.

-There is no shade hiking via the beach or the internal trails of Back Bay.
+There is no shade as you hike along the beach or the internal trails of Back Bay.
 Hikers should be prepared for intense sun with hats, sunscreen, and plenty of water.

-The hike from your car to the campsites varies depending on the site.
+The hike from your car to the campsite varies depending on the site.
 Using interior trails it can be 6 to 9 miles.
 Using the beach I approximate 4 to 7 miles.